kramkvol/My-GitHub-Guide/README.md

 - Print Shop Assistant (Summer 2021)
   📍 3 months (part-time)
   Prepared raster images for print, created brochures and posters.

-From autumn 2023 to February 2025, I did not work due to relocation and full-time university studies.

 ## GitHub Guide
 ### College (2017–2021)